tabatkins/railroad-diagrams/README-js.md

-This is a small library for generating railroad diagrams (like what [JSON.org](http://json.org) uses) using SVG, with both JS and Python ports.
+This is a small library for generating railroad diagrams (like what [JSON.org](http://json.org) uses) using SVG or Unicode text, with both JS and Python ports.
 [Here's an online dingus for you to play with and get SVG code from!](https://tabatkins.github.io/railroad-diagrams/generator.html)

 (This is the README for the JS port;